 The sand is a distinctive grey / black color, and firm enough close to the water to make for good beach walking.
 Behind the beach is lush vegetation where coconut and palm trees sway in the gentle ocean breeze.
 Expansive ocean views and interesting rock formations are additional highlights.

-If you tend to enjoy coasts that provide an angelic experience, then a good choice for you is Pump Bay; it's located in a much quieter section of St. Kitts.
+If you choose coasts that offer those who visit a quiet experience, then maybe head on over to Pump Bay; it is located in a much quieter sector of St. Kitts.

-You'll find this beach on the North West coast of St. Kitts.
-It is near some interesting sites like, which is among the attractions in the vicinity.
+Beachgoers will find Pump Bay on the North West coast of St. Kitts.
+It is near, which is one of a few local attractions.

-If you're looking for plenty of activities to keep you or your family busy, the following table shows the closest options.
+If a visit to the Pump Bay isn't enough to keep you busy all afternoon, the following table shows the closest options.

 |Nature Sanctuary/Wildlife Reserve||1.1||S||St. Kitts|